 - Protect AWS accounts and workloads

-- Monitors your AWS environment for suspicious activity and generate findings
+- Monitors your AWS environment for suspicious activity and generates findings

 - Allows you to add your own threat list and trusted IP lists